Internet in China: Censorship

 The Golden Shield Project was proposed to the State Council by Premier Zhu Rongji in 1993.
+It is overseen by the Ministry of Public Security.
 As a massive surveillance and content control system, it was launched in November 2000, and became known as the Great Firewall of China.
-The apparatus of China's Internet control is considered more extensive and more advanced than in any other country in the world.
-The governmental authorities not only block website content but also monitor the Internet access of individuals; such measures have attracted the derisive nickname "The Great Firewall of China."
+The governmental authorities not only block website content but also monitor the Internet access of individuals; such measures have attracted the nickname The Great Firewall of China.

 However, there are some methods of circumventing the censorship by using proxy servers outside the firewall.
 Users may circumvent all of the censorship and monitoring of the Great Firewall if they have a secure VPN or SSH connection method to a computer outside mainland China.

-Disruptions of VPN services have been reported and many of the free or popular services are now blocked.
-On 29 July 2017, Apple complied with an order from the Chinese government to remove all VPN apps from its App Store that were not pre-approved by the government.
+In 2017, the Chinese government declared unauthorized VPN services illegal, requiring VPN providers to obtain state approval.
+Although China restricts VPNs, they remain widely used by private individuals.
+State-owned enterprises or state institutions also use VPNs for official work.
+The Chinese government has authorized several official VPN providers.
+Those who develop or sell their own VPNs potentially face years in prison.

+For their use in "wall climbing" the Great Firewall, VPNs are sometimes colloquially referred to as "the ladder".

 Different methods are used to block certain websites or pages including DNS poisoning, blocking access to IPs, analyzing and filtering URLs, inspecting filter packets and resetting connections.

+In 2009, motivated in part by its desire to prevent color revolutions, China banned Facebook, YouTube, and Twitter.
+It banned Google the next year.
+By blocking major international internet platforms such as Google, Facebook, YouTube, and Twitter, the Great Firewall has contributed to the development of domestic alternatives including Baidu, Renren, Youku, and Weibo.

 Memes

+The Doge meme developed popularity on Chinese social media platforms beginning in 2013.
+In Sinophone online contexts, the dog's expression is often viewed as enigmatic.
+Weibo implemented the meme as an emoji, which further increased the meme's popularity, and which is often used to indicate whimsy or ambiguous sarcasm.

+Other global visual elements of online discourse that have become localised in Chinese contexts include D'Angelo Dinero memes (the wrestler's nuanced facial expressions are used to comment on issues) and Baozou comics (influenced by Anglophone rage comics).